Skip to main content

 Riders choose a booking option, not a fare name directly.
 The fare stays in the background and powers the price for that option.

-Example booking options include Standard, XL, Premium, and Hourly for different service levels.
+Example booking options include Standard, XL, Premium, Hourly, and Metered for different service levels.

 For a full explanation of how fares and booking options work together, see Fleet Fares.